API Reference¶

 - property lock_file¶

-the path to the lock file passed to the constructor.
+The path to the lock file passed to the constructor.

 - property timeout¶

-the default timeout applied when
+The default timeout applied when

 acquire_read/acquire_writeis called without one.